Skip to main content

 Execution Graph Viewer

 The Execution Graph Viewer provides a visual map of how triggers, flows, and other automations execute for a given Salesforce object.
 It displays entry points, execution phases, edges representing execution flow, and rule nodes showing what each automation does.
-It is available on Enterprise plans only and is currently in BETA.
+It is available on all plans and is currently in BETA.

 What the Graph Shows